bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 ## Mounting the Electronics Enclosure onto the Frame

-To mount the electronics enclosure to the frame you need the following parts and tools:
+To mount the Electronics Enclosure to the frame you need the following parts and tools:

-- 4" WTE with dome installed
+- 1 x 4" WTE with dome installed
-- Thread-locker
+- 1 x Thread-locker
-- Bag with 4 M3x16 screws
+- 1 x Bag with 4 M3x16 screws
-- 2.5 mm hex driver
+- 1 x 2.5 mm hex driver

-1. Reapply silicone grease to the O-rings at the back of the electronics tray, then reinstall tube with dome over the electronics tray.
+1. Apply silicone grease to the two radial O-rings on the O-Ring Flange (4" Series) that is attached to the Electronics Tray then install the Watertight Enclosure (4" Series) with installed Dome End Cap to the O-Ring Flange (4" Series).

 	<img src="/brov2/cad/installed-etray-empty-frame.png" class="img-responsive" style="max-width:900px" />

-2. Apply one drop of thread-locker to each of the 4 M3x16 screws.
+2. Apply one drop of thread-locker to each of the four M3x16 screws.

-3. Mount the electronics enclosure to the frame using the M3x16 screws so that the dome is on the same side as the front center panels (the center panels _without_ the 3 large holes).
+3. Mount the Electronics Enclosure to the frame using the M3x16 screws so that the dome is on the same side as the front center panels (the center panels _without_ the 3 large holes).
 Install the M3x16 screws through the clips and into the cradles.
 It is easier to install these screws if the clips are not fully tightened until all screws are through the clips and threading into the cradles.
 This allows to clips to rotate so you can find the cradle hole easily.

 	<img src="/brov2/cad/clip-installation.PNG" class="img-responsive" style="max-width:900px" />